llm-bible/llm-bible.github.io/_publications/fan2018hierarchical.markdown

 citations: 339
 bibkey: fan2018hierarchical
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1805.04833'}]
-tags: [Transformer, Prompting, Attention Mechanism]
+tags: [Prompting, Transformer, Attention Mechanism]
 ---
 We explore story generation: creative systems that can build coherent and fluent passages of text about a topic.
 We collect a large dataset of 300K